Get the absolute best fit from your jeans through customized tapering & hemming

 Taper jeans from the inseam - Anyone who does it from the outseam is wrong!

 We hem jeans with a chain-stitch at the hem, and taper jeans from the inseam, which is the proper way.
 Anyone who leads you to believe it should be done from the out-seam is wrong.
 Either they don’t have the right equipment to sew a flat-felled seam, don't want to take the extra time required to remove the top stitch in order to work on a serger sewn inseam, or just doesn’t know denim.

-Finally, measure the leg opening your jeans on a flat surface.
-Note, measure is taken by measuring one side of the jeans.
+Finally, measure the leg opening of your jeans on a flat surface.
+Note, the measurement is taken by measuring one side of the jeans.
 You would then need to double that measurement or multiple by 2, in order to get the total circumference measurement of the leg opening.

 Choose the measurement you would like.
 Note, our order form allows for half-inch sizes.
 If you want a quarter-inch size, please put your request in the notes section, but please be aware, we require a half-inch allowance up or down from your requested measurement.

 To learn how we taper jeans, watch the whole process in our 6-minute video or see the link "tapering, how we do it."